-The ceremony at Marine Barracks Washington, D.C. starts at 8:45 p.m., beginning with a concert by the United States Marine Band.
-The Evening Parade, held every Friday evening during the summer, has become a universal symbol of the professionalism, discipline, and Esprit de Corps of the United States Marines.
-The story of the ceremony reflects the story of Marines throughout the world.
-Whether they be aboard ships, in foreign embassies, at recruit depots, in divisions, or in the many positions and places where Marines project their image, the individual Marine continually tells the story of the Corps.
+The Evening Parade at Marine Barracks Washington, D.C. starts at 8:45 p.m.
+Gates are open from 7 to 8 p.m.
+The ceremony, held every Friday evening during the summer, has become a universal symbol of the professionalism, discipline, and Esprit de Corps of the United States Marines.
+Whether they be aboard ships, in foreign embassies, at recruit depots, in divisions, or in the many positions and places where Marines serve, the individual Marine continually tells the story of the Corps.

 Please note that weapons are not permitted at Marine Barracks Washington, except for officially credentialed federal law enforcement agents, to include D.C.
 Metropolitan Police.
 Any form of weapon, to include, but not limited to, knives, pocket tools, firearms, stun guns, batons and mace, will be confiscated prior to any Evening Parade.
 Nonfederal law enforcement officials may turn side arms over to the Barracks guards prior to the parade.
 Any other visitors carrying firearms will not be permitted to enter.
 Any confiscated items will be held by Barracks guards and returned at the conclusion of the parade.